adrian-cucuet/Foody-P4-CI/README.md

 * Fork this project by following the steps:

 1. Open [GitHub](https://github.com/adrian-cucuet/Foody-P4-CI/)
-2. Find the 'Fork' button at the top right of the page
+2. Find the 'Fork' button at the top right of the page.
-3. Once you click the button the fork will be in your repository
+3. Once you click the button the fork will be in your repository.

 ## Cloning This Project

 * Clone this project by following the steps:

-1. Open GitHub
+1. Open GitHub.
-2. You will be provided with three options to choose from, HTTPS, SSH or GitHub CLI, click the clipboard icon in order to copy the URL
+2. You will be provided with three options to choose from, HTTPS, SSH or GitHub CLI, click the clipboard icon in order to copy the URL.
-3. Once you click the button the fork will be in your repository
+3. Once you click the button the fork will be in your repository.
-4. Open a new terminal
+4. Open a new terminal.
-5. Change the current working directory to the location that you want the cloned directory
+5. Change the current working directory to the location that you want the cloned directory.
-6. Type 'git clone' and paste the URL copied in step 3
+6. Type 'git clone' and paste the URL copied in step 3.
-7. Press 'Enter' and the project is cloned
+7. Press 'Enter' and the project is cloned.

 ### Content